Ivanhahanov/mallory-operator/README.md

 helm install mallory oci://registry-1.docker.io/explabs/mallory
 ```

+> [!NOTE]
-> **NOTE**: If you encounter RBAC errors, you may need to grant yourself cluster-admin
+>  If you encounter RBAC errors, you may need to grant yourself cluster-admin
 privileges or be logged in as admin.

 ### Apply intruder